akilmarshall/gauge-vision/README.md

 Several video feeds of similar pressure gauges in operation will be available, the goal is to write software capable of turing that video stream into a stream of values representing the pressure reading of the gauge.

+## Todo

+- write an object for training, (requires detections param) computes look up table
+- write an object that uses the look up table (requires detections param) and computes pressures from images
+- turn notebook block diagram into a dot(graphviz) diagram

 ## High Level Implementation Concerns

 Ultimately the work in this repo will update a variable in the EPICS/DRAMA systems representing some compressor.
 Thus the run time of the algorithm should be reduced as much as possible and can be used as a measure of success when comparing algorithms or implementations.

+## Training

+The goal of training is to produce a look up table (theta -> pressure), I believe more information is necessary since theta is in (0, pi) Hough space.
+Perhaps the look up table (r, theta) -> pressure is ok?
+Currently it is (\_, theta) -> pressure.

+Each gauge will require a set of tuned **detection parameters**.
+These **detection parameters** are necessary for training and using the resulting look up table.

+### detections parameters

+Taken into consideration here are the absolute limits of the gauge, lighting, needle geometry, etc.
+Essentially **environmental parameters** that is parameters that represent the context of the actual environment.

+- Implemented with a named tuple?

+### look up table

+- Implemented as a dict?

+## Operation

+With a set of known **detection parameters** and pressure look up table, real time usage is simply applying the known good parameters to *quickly* compute the current pressure from an image with the look up table.

 ## Image Processing